 - When did you last feel relax and not overwhelmed?

-We’re constantly rushing from one appointment to another; from a meeting to the next one; yet, our to-do list(s) only seem to grow.
+We’re always rushing from one appointment to another; from a meeting to the next one; yet, our to-do list(s) only seems to grow.

 Some questions for your reflection: